Hearing Hazards in Everyday Life

 Kids' toys and portable media players

-Shrill infant toys and bike horns can emit quick bursts of damaging noise when repeatedly pressed or squeezed.
-The American Academy of Pediatricians warns parents that media players–iPods, MP3 players–can cause noise-induced hearing loss.
-Ear phone or ear buds for these devices can reach a damaging noise level up to 130 dB.
+Baby toys and bike horns that are high-pitched can give off quick bursts of damaging noise when pressed or squeezed over and over again.
+The American Academy of Pediatricians warns parents that media players like iPods or MP3 players can cause hearing loss.
+Earphones or ear buds for these items can reach a damaging noise level up to 130 dB.

-Busy traffic and highway construction can cause ringing or a sense of fullness in the ears–key signs that hearing damage has occurred.
-When highway noise gets deafening, drive with the windows up.
-According to the CDC, traffic sounds of 85 dB or greater for long periods of time can create permanent hearing loss.
+Busy traffic and highway construction can cause ringing or a sense of fullness in the ears.
+These are key signs that hearing damage has happened.
+When highway noise gets extremely loud, drive with the windows up.
+According to the CDC, traffic sounds of 85 dB or greater for long periods of time can create lasting hearing loss.

 Various sound levels in our lives (in decibels)

-Compare some of these common sounds and their rank of potential harm with what your ears are exposed to every day:
+Compare some of these common sounds and their rank of possible harm with what your ears are open to every day:

 90 dB - lawnmower, food blender